RJuro/cfp-landing-page/content.md

    - Badge: Coming soon

 ### Upload Card
-- **Heading:** Camera-Ready Upload
+- **Heading:** Full Manuscript Upload
-- **Intro:** Use the form below to provide the full paper (Paper Development track) or deck/extended abstract (Idea Development track).
+- **Intro:** Use the form below to provide the full manuscript (Paper Development track only).
+We will have a final camera ready submission form later.
 Files feed directly into the review workflow.
 - **Checklist:**
   1. Submit by **17 October 2025** (midnight CET).
   2. Single PDF file, max 15 MB, named `LastName-ShortTitle.pdf`.
   3. Resubmissions before 28 November will overwrite the previous file.

 ### Upload Form Fields (minimal)
 1. Full Name (text, required)
 2. Email Address (email, required)
+3. Current Paper Title (multi-line text, required)
-3. Paper Upload (PDF, required, max 15 MB)
+4. Paper Upload (PDF, required)
-4. Captcha (simple arithmetic, required)
+5. Captcha (simple arithmetic, required)
-5. Honeypot field (`website`) hidden from users
+6. Honeypot field (`website`) hidden from users

 ### Success Message
-- After successful submission, replace the upload card with: “**Paper Received** — Thank you!
-We have received your camera-ready paper.
+- After successful submission, the form should be replaced with: “**Manuscript Received** — Thank you!
+We have received your full manuscript.
 A confirmation email will follow shortly.”

 ---